 You can use the Bang & Olufsen H9i with their 1/8” TRS cable on pretty much every platform that has the appropriate audio jack.
-However, there’s no in-line remote with a microphone, so you will only have audio.
+However, there’s no in-line remote with a microphone, so you can only receive audio.
 You can also charge them and listen to audio content at the same time thanks to the USB-A to USB-C charging cable.

 Update 12/09/2020: We've updated the results for the PC/PS4 Wired USB test from 'No' to 'Audio Only'.
 If you turn off your PC's Bluetooth and use the USB-C to USB-A cable, you can receive audio but you won't be able to use the mic.
 The PS4 is also able to recognize and play audio using this connection but these headphones are only audio-compatible.

 These headphones can only receive audio on PC or PS4 via an analog connection.
 You can also receive audio by plugging in their USB-C to USB-A cable into your PC or PS4, but you won't be able to use their mic.